webpack/webpack.js.org/content/guides/migrating.md

 (Note on the deprecated `System.import`: Webpack's use of `System.import` didn't fit the proposed spec, so it was deprecated in [v2.1.0-beta.28](https://github.com/webpack/webpack/releases/tag/v2.1.0-beta.28) in favor of `import()`)

+If you want to use `import` with [Babel](http://babeljs.io/), you'll need to install/add the [dynamic-import](http://babeljs.io/docs/plugins/syntax-dynamic-import/) syntax plugin while it's still Stage-3.
+When the proposal is added to the spec this won't be necessary anymore.

 ### Dynamic expressions

 It's possible to pass a partial expression to `import()`.
 This is handled similar to expressions in CommonJS (webpack creates a [context](https://webpack.github.io/docs/context.html) with all possible files).